-Permits are generated by computer generated random drawings.
-The application period is June 1 through July 31, annually.
-Hunters may apply at wildohio.gov, or by calling 1-866703-1928 with a convenience fee
+Permits are selected by computer generated random drawings.
+The application period is July 1 through July 31, annually.
+Hunters may apply at wildohio.gov, through the HuntFish OH app, or by calling 1-866-703-1928 with a convenience fee.